-Fortunately, parents can help to lower their child’s risk of dental problems and get their child’s oral development off to a quality start by scheduling regular exams with our Clackamas pediatric dentist.
+Fortunately, parents can help to lower their child’s risk of dental problems and get their child’s oral development off to a quality start by scheduling regular exams with our Clackamas general dentist.

 What are some common oral health problems that could impact my child’s development?

 Tooth decay ranks as the most common threat to a child’s long-term oral health.
 In fact, untreated tooth decay ranks as the most common chronic illness in children in the U.S.

 From an early age, Baby Bottle Tooth decay can threaten to permanently damage a child’s oral health if not prevented or treated.
 Once teeth erupt in a child’s mouth, they are at risk of decay.
 The earlier the dental visit, the better chance Dr. Suess has of being able to prevent future oral health problems by treating tooth decay.

 Prevention always ranks as better than treatment.
 Tooth decay and cavities are preventable through maintaining a child’s oral health, proper nutrition and diet, and with regular visits to see a Clackamas general dentist.